Auriium/AUtils/readme.md

 Simply create a new instance of AUtil and pass your main class on startup.
 From there on out its as simple as using the various static utils!

+# Usage
+Shade and relocate AUtils, then

+`new AUtils(your main class)` on startup.
+You don't need to cache it if you shaded and relocated.

+Congrats!
+You can now make static calls to every single method!

 # Maven integration

 C'mon, you should know what to do with these